Fearless (novel series): Third story arc

-Jake discovers that Chris Rodke is the mysterious drug dealer selling Invince; this in turn results in Chris issuing a city wide order for all Invince users to kill Jake.
+Jake discovers that Chris Rodke is the mysterious drug dealer selling Invince; this in turn results in Chris issuing a citywide order for all Invince users to kill Jake.
 Jake barely survives an attempt on his life with assistance from Gaia.
-It is ultimately revealed that Chris was forced to distribute Invince illegally under his fathers orders to show military research contractors the potential military advantages and biological effects using Invince cause.
+It is ultimately revealed that Chris was forced to distribute Invince illegally under his father's orders to show military research contractors the drug's potential military advantages.
 It's also implied that Chris's father greatly resents him for being gay and the "weaker" sibling compared to his older brother, Skylar.
-The military contractors, who had expressed interest in purchasing Invince decide to end their contract after seeing data and evidence the Rodkes have amassed from the citywide Invince users.
+The military contractors who had expressed interest in purchasing Invince decide to end their contract after seeing data and evidence the Rodkes have amassed from the citywide Invince users.

-To Gaia's surprise she finds out Dr. Ulrich lied about the effectiveness of her surgery - the effects begin to wear off, leaving her in a fearless state once again.
-She overhears a plan that the Rodkes are going to kill and dissect her in order to examine her DNA for the source of her condition, but ultimately fails to escape Skylar and the Rodke's clutches.
+Gaia is surprised to find out Dr. Ulrich lied about the effectiveness of her surgery; the effects begin to wear off, leaving her in a fearless state once again.
+She overhears a plan that the Rodkes are going to kill and dissect her in order to examine her DNA for the source of her condition, but ultimately fails to escape Skylar and the Rodkes' clutches.
 She's saved from certain death by the arrival of her family (Tom, Oliver) and her boyfriend Jake.
 Chris (who at this point has had a change of heart) appears and informs his brother that he's called the police and they are on their way to make arrests, which prompts the two rival siblings to try killing each other.
-In the process Chris tries to shoot Gaia, who is saved when Jake shields her: taking the bullet meant for her.
-As a result: Jake bleeds to death from a gunshot wound to the chest; leaving the police with plenty of evidence to arrest both Rodke brothers and their father, whom eventually confess to all the corruptions and crimes of the Rodke company.
+In the process Chris tries to shoot Gaia, who is saved when Jake shields her, taking the bullet meant for her.
+Jake bleeds to death from the gunshot wound, leaving the police with plenty of evidence to arrest both Rodke brothers and their father, whom eventually confess to all the corruptions and crimes of the Rodke company.
 Oliver vows never to become Loki again, as he recognizes similarities in the sibling rivalry between Chris and Skyler with Tom and himself.
 Gaia is emotionally destroyed by Jake's death and overwhelmed from all the violence and destruction she's had to face over the years in the city.
 She decides to run away and leaves New York forever.